mmaad18/IKT450-code/assignments/recurrent-neural-networks-6/Recurrent-Neural-Networks.md

 # 6 - Recurrent Neural Networks

-In this task you are suppose to implement a chatbot in two ways:
+In this task you are supposed to implement a chatbot in two ways:
 1. As a classifier
 2. As generator